Visual Studies Grants

 - Language study (lessons or intensive immersion programs for languages not taught at UCSC, or requiring additional training)

 - Professional development (attending workshops, summer courses, seminars, etc.)

 - Summer support up to 5k (allowing students to focus on study for QEs, dissertation research, or writing)

-Requests can be submitted before or after the expense is incurred, for the period comprising the current academic year and up until September 2018.
+Requests can be submitted before or after the expense is incurred, for the period comprising the current academic year and up until the following September.
 If you are applying for funds to cover an expense you have already paid for, you must have receipts.
 If you got only partial funding for your fall application to Visual Studies Grants, you can apply again with an updated budget (specifying previous support received).

 Please note that priority will be given to expenses related to dissertation research.

 If you travel to conferences to present a paper or have other dissemination-project expenses (e.g. publication or exhibition costs) you must apply to the Arts Dean's Fund for Excellence first, which usually supports such projects.
 You should also apply to the Graduate Student Association Travel Grants and the new Graduate Research Assistance Fund (GRAF) for support on a number of eligible expenses.
 For more information on these resources, see below.

 List of required materials for VS grant application:

 1. Narrative project statement (up to 500 words).
 Describe your project and its relevance as appropriate (e.g. to your dissertation research; program requirements, such as language study or QE study; professional development; other research).

 2. Detailed budget.
 Please indicate highest priorities and subtotal of highest priorities (mark all by *), and overall total amount requested.
 We may be able to fund only part of your total budget.